smjun0106/Data-Collector/README.md

 1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/).

-2. Copy the "code.py" file code and paste it into an IDE.
+2. Copy the "code.py" file code and paste it into an IDE (replace the hash marks in line 4 with your API key).

 3. Install the requirements in the terminal: